RIE® Foundations™

 -

-Prepare a five-minute presentation of a concept for your small group
+Prepare a short presentation of a concept covered in the course

 -

-Additionally, you will receive support to schedule live observations of infants and toddlers in parent infant classes or child care centers in your area.
-This gives you an opportunity to practice your observation skills and reflect on putting our principles into practice.
+Additionally, you will receive support to schedule in-person observations of infants and toddlers in home settings, parent-infant classes, and childcare centers in your area.
+This gives you an opportunity to practice your observation skills and reflect on putting the principles into practice.
+There are several field observations in this course:

 Written Evaluations